kinnara-digital-studio/kecak-workflow/docs/PluginsList_RoleManagement.md

 * Menu/Section: paired on the load binder
 * Action: Trigger process/ execute button in data list action button (For Write)

-The image above is the image of the fill field for the authorization object, which is filled Object ID, Object Type (Field or Menu/Section), and Object Name.
+The image above is the image of the fill field for the authorization object, which is filled Object ID, Object Type (Action or Menu/Section).

-The difference between Object Type Field and Menu / Section is, in Object Type Field must input Object Name, while in Object Type Menu / Section does not have to input Object Name.

 The following is an example of data filling with Object Type in the form of **Menu / Section**:

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement2_addNew.png" alt="roleManagement_budget" />

-The following is an example of data filling with Object Type in the form of **Actin** :
+The following is an example of data filling with Object Type in the form of **Action** :

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement3_addNew.png" alt="roleManagement2" />